+I.B.
 Additional Wayfinding Elements and Signage Types

 - 13. Banners.
-Banners are utilized only to identify and promote events sponsored by U-M schools, colleges, departments or units, except in the case of the Health System and Athletics.
+Banners are utilized only to identify and promote events sponsored by U-M schools, colleges, departments or units, except in the case of Michigan Medicine and Athletics.
 Banners are generally vinyl, displayed for limited time periods, usually on light poles, and follow a specific request and approval process.
-Refer to Guidelines for Banners on Light Poles (http://www.umaec.umich.edu/eedr/index.html). - 14.
+Refer to Guidelines for Banners on Light Poles and Guidelines for Banners on Buildings.
+Banners of any kind may not be installed on construction fencing. - 14.
 Interpretive/Informational Signs.
-These are signs for the presentation of interpretive or other information, such as at the Butterfly Garden at Ruthven Museums and the natural plant areas on the east side of Dana Building.
+These are signs for the presentation of interpretive or other information, such as at the Ross School of Business Bur Oak and the natural plant areas on the east side of Dana Building.
 Displays are generally freestanding units, with digital prints laminated or embedded, depending on intended length of display. - 15.
 Signage for Plazas, Malls, Courtyards, Fields; and Exterior Spaces that are part of a Facility.
-Specific types of signage that may be used for plazas, courtyards and other outdoor named areas or spaces, as well as for exterior spaces that are part of a facility. - 16.
-Health System Signage.
-The Health System includes the Medical School, the Hospitals, and the Health Centers.
+Specific types of signage that may be used for plazas, courtyards and other outdoor named areas or spaces, as well as for exterior spaces that are part of a facility.

+- 16. Michigan Medicine Signage.
+Michigan Medicine includes the Medical School and U-M Health hospitals, health centers and clinics.
 Building ID signs for non-clinical and academic/research facilities in general follow the same format as the standard building ID sign.
-Building ID signs for clinical facilities follow the standards in terms of blue-and-white panels on concrete base, with similar graphics to other building signs but with reference to the Health System.
+Building ID signs for clinical facilities follow the standards in terms of blue-and-white panels on concrete base with similar graphics to other building signs but with reference to U-M Health and Michigan Medicine.
 Additionally, special iconic signage may be provided for clinical facilities, which may include a large Block M and the building name.
-Directional signage within the Health System follows a separate set of standards.
-Contact the University Planner's Office regarding Health System signage.
-Refer also to the Banner Guidelines for special use of banners related to Health System facilities and events. - 17.
+Directional signage within Michigan Medicine follows a separate set of standards.
+Contact Planning and Communication for additional information. - 17.
 Athletics Signage.
 Iconic signage may be provided on the exterior of Athletic venues and facilities.
 This may include back-lit signage, primarily for the building name, as well as large installations of the Block M. In addition, inspirational sports-related statements may be exhibited on the exterior of the facilities.
-Refer also to the Banner Guidelines for special use of banners related to Athletics facilities and events.
+These types of signage will be in addition to standard building ID signs.

+I.C.
 Other Signage

 Visitor Parking.
 Visitor Parking is generally identified with red decals at university lots.
-Parking signage is managed by Parking and Transportation Services, which should be contacted for guidelines and standards (http://pts.umich.edu/).
+Parking signage is managed by Logistics, Transportation and Parking, which should be contacted for guidelines and standards

 Emergency Evacuation Maps.
-All units are encouraged to install Emergency Evacuation maps in their facilities.
+All units are encouraged to install Emergency Evacuation Maps in their facilities.
 In addition to providing evacuation information, these maps can also include other emergency information.
-Contact the Office of Emergency Preparedness for guidelines for Emergency Evacuation Maps (http://www.umemergencypreparedness.umich.edu/).
+Contact the Office of Emergency Management for guidelines for Emergency Evacuation Maps.

 Landmarks.
 Landmark features provide a recognizable image that can be described and used as a wayfinding tool.
-These include buildings of distinctive architectural design, signs, public art or sculpture.
+These include buildings of distinctive architectural design, signs, public art or sculptures.
 Among the most commonly referenced landmarks are Burton Tower, Angell Hall, Michigan Stadium, and significant or unique art works, such as the large red sculpture "Begob" in front of the Lurie Engineering Center.

 Inspirational Signage.
 These messages are not part of wayfinding or identification, but are considered public art and should follow public art guidelines.
-Contact the President's Advisory Committee on Public Art (http://www.umich.edu/pres/committees/art.html).
+Contact the President's Advisory Committee on Public Art.

 Dedication and Other Plaques.
 These are not part of wayfinding or identification.
 Numerous examples include small metal plaques mounted on to exterior bench seating, and wall-mounted and ground-mounted cast plaques of various metals and sizes.
-Contact the University Planner's Office for standards.
-All exterior plaque installations must be reviewed by the University Planner's Office.
+Contact PAC for standards.
+All exterior plaque installations must be reviewed by Planning and Communication.